mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/experimental/pbessymbolicbisim.rst

 a longer runtimes.
 However, in certain cases, it drastically speeds up the algorithm.

+The option :option:`--no-early-termination/-t` in some cases also speeds up the algorithm.
+When this option is supplied, no early termination checks are done at the start of every iteration.
+This can lead to a speed up of at most a factor two.
+However, the resulting proof graph may be much larger, negating the speed-up.

+If the tool spends a lot of time on parity game generation, it might help to set the option :option:`--refine-steps/-n` to 2 or 3.
+It saves some overhead by generating a parity game less often, but it may easily lead to a larger proof graph.

 To run this tool, the Z3 SMT-solver should be installed and its bin-directory has to be added to the PATH variable.